SakshxmSingh/Assembler-Simulator/README.md

 ## **Some things to consider**
 - In case the programme reads an empty line, it is ignored in respect to giving output but it is considered in respect to incrementing the programme counter.
 - In case of any errors, the machine code doesn't get printed and the error is displayed in the terminal and the output file, as an assertion error
-- For floating point operations, standard IEEE conventions are followed for maximum and minimum values (no denormal values, neither infinity) respectively being `0.25` and `15.75`
+- For floating point operations, standard IEEE conventions are followed for maximum and minimum values (no denormal values, neither infinity), them respectively being `15.75` and `0.25`

 > **Current Lead Branch** -> $main$